Understanding Results

 A result that needs improvement might show:

-- One class with notably more students than others.
+- One classroom with notably more students than others.

-- A large gap in scale averages between classes.
+- A large gap in scale averages between classrooms.

 - A low friend placement rate (below 50%).